-"Nope," she tried to say lightly, but it came out strained and discouraged.
+The rabbit squeezed her eyes shut.
+Not now.
+She tried to answer lightly, but her 'nope' came out strained and discouraged.
 The obstacle course, which she'd finished last, had left her covered in bruises and sand.
 "And my name's Judy."

 He halted, letting his grin fall.
 "I can't," he said seriously.

 Judy resisted the urge to elbow him again.
 "Why?
 What did I ever do to you?"

 Nick put a hand out, stopping her trudge.
 "Haven't you noticed?"

 Confusion mingled with her weariness.

 "We're the smallest cadets here," he gestured to a cluster of bears and a pair of elephants getting ready for bed, shucking off shirts and trading small talk with easy smiles.
 Beyond them, a hippo, a trio of large cats, a rhino, and the unfriendly wolf, all whipped back covers and turned off lights with quiet severity, casting reproving glances to classmates not following suit.